nicm42/100-days-of-code-v2/log 1.md

 **Day 74: 25th September 2020**
 Finally got the text sizing sorted by working out a system in px and doing it in JS.
 Mostly I'm just amazed it works!
 I then fixed the ellipse, which was just as much of a pain to position in percent as it was in px.

+**Day 75: 26th September 2020**
+Managed to sort out the numeral sizes, which was a complete pain.
+It's just not as easily relatable to the font size as I thought it was going to be.